apache/struts-site/source/announce.md

   Skip to: <a href="announce-2017.html">Announcements - 2017</a>
 </p>

+#### 14 November 2018 - Apache Struts 2.3.x End-Of-Life (EOL) Announcement {#a20181114}

+The Apache Struts Project Team would like to inform you that the Struts 2.3.x web framework will reach its end of life in 6 months and won't be longer officially supported.

+Please check the following reading to find more details.

+ - [Apache Struts 2.3.x EOL Announcement](struts23-eol-announcement), including a detailed Q/A section

 #### 15 October 2018 - Struts 2.3.36 General Availability {#a20181015-2}

 The Apache Struts group is pleased to announce that Struts 2.3.36 is available as a "General Availability"